dereke/koda/README.markdown

 Response: Status OK
 `

-## Put and Delete through overloaded Post (CURRENTLY THESE ARE RESTRICTED TO LOGGED IN USERS)
+## Put and Delete through overloaded Post (currently only logged in users)

 In environments where Put and Delete requests are not supported, use this format instead: